Manchester Centre for Nonlinear Dynamics

 Contours of axial velocity for the flow past a cylindrical obstacle in a channel (top).
 A Hopf bifurcation occurs at Re ≈ 92, and the contours of the axial velocity for the critical eigenfunction (bottom) illustrate the complex downstream structure that must be resolved to accurately determine the location of the bifurcation.

-Viscous fingering under an elastic membrane.
+Viscous fingering under a cellophane sheet.